postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.transform/summarization.md

 ---
-description: Task of creating a condensed version of a document
+description: Task of creating a condensed version of a document.
 ---

 # Summarization